alandaboi/Utolay/README.md

  Google Play Version in progress.
  You can download the APK file [here](https://github.com/alandaboi/Utolay/blob/main/app/release/Utolay.apk?raw=true).
- Do note that if you choose to download through the APK, Google Play Protect will warn you of potential dangers.
-All of the code is open source, so if you don't trust it you can compile it yourself.
+ Do note that if you choose to download through the APK, Google Play Protect will warn you that there could be potential dangers.
+ All of the code is open source, so if you don't trust it you can compile it yourself using Android Studio.

  Check out Amatsuka Uto on [YouTube](https://www.youtube.com/c/%E5%A4%A9%E4%BD%BF%E3%81%86%E3%81%A8AmatsukaUto) and [Twitter](https://twitter.com/amatsukauto)!
  Special thanks to [Ryujinosa](https://www.youtube.com/channel/UCZQusTUyDKZTEhILHkKsvMw) for clipping videos where I got my audio sources from.